 Unlike many automakers, though, Tesla stock is increasingly hinged on a few variables that have little to do with the automotive business at all.
 These variables are improvements in battery technology, and the resale valuation of its cars.

-- On Battery Technology – As it exists today, Tesla’s business and valuation require substantial increases in battery technology and rapidly declining battery costs.
-Sell-side analysts have said that virtually all of value in their price targets come from the 3rd generation Tesla which CEO Elon Musk believes can be sold at the low, low price of $40,000 before tax credits.
+- On Battery Technology — As it exists today, Tesla’s business and valuation require substantial increases in battery technology and rapidly declining battery costs.
+Sell-side analysts have said that virtually all of the value in their price targets come from the 3rd generation Tesla which CEO Elon Musk believes can be sold at the low, low price of $40,000 before tax credits.
 This barebones Tesla would debut by 2017 at a price just one-third more expensive than the average car in 2013.
 Battery costs would have to halve and consumers would have to be willing to accept less range between battery charges, perhaps as little as 100 or 120 miles.
 (Editor's Note: You can check out the details about the Model 3 here.)

 - On Resale Prices — It’s not easy to sell a car at a price near the average cost of a midwestern home.
 Tesla created a new financing program for its existing models to reduce barriers between consumer interest and purchase.
 That financing program requires Tesla to wager on the resale value of the car by guaranteeing a price equal to 50% of the base model cost plus 43% of the purchase price for extra batteries.
 The resale value of a used Tesla is contingent on the condition of the battery.
 As a result, some 30% of all cars sold in the latest quarter were sold as part of the guaranteed resale price financing program.
 If Tesla misses on the resale value, the balance sheet could take a massive one-time impairment.
 That risk grows with each Model S on the road, since one major defect can kill the resale value.

-Industry insiders seem to think Tesla is overshooting with its goal of a low cost electric automobile.
-Other automakers forecast 20-30% declines in battery costs by the time Tesla tries a new $40,000 ride.
+Industry insiders seem to think Tesla is overshooting with its goal of a low-cost electric automobile.
+Other automakers forecast 20 to 30% declines in battery costs by the time Tesla tries a new $40,000 ride.
 Musk says battery costs will work in their favor to the tune of 50% declines.

 Musk needs to be spot on.
 Lower battery prices make a $40,000 car possible.
 If prices drop too quickly, used Model S models may sell too cheaply, especially when consumers compare the higher-end, used Model S to a brand new $40,000 car.